FAQ

 What should my kid bring to class?

 Check out this list of suggested gear for your kid’s time at White Pine.
 Please know that all of the info below is a guideline for gear.
 Our years of work with children and being outdoors have provided some insight as to what works well.
 However, we will work with whatever you’re able to provide.
-Please do not put your family in financial hardship because of the cost of gear.
-Look for our Gear Swap event in the fall, where you can find lots of great secondhand gear.

 Our Everyday Gear Requirements for attending White Pine include: